|Home | Site Map | Contact Us|

 The primary goal of the Reference Section is to anticipate, meet and exceed the information needs of the LSU Health Shreveport affiliates.
 The Reference Section librarians provide computerized mediated searches as well as assist with manual information searches, in addition to answering ready reference questions from walk-in, telephone, or electronic mail clients.
 These services are provided as quickly as possible by accessing information housed in the library, as well as that available through outside sources.
 The Reference Section provides instruction on the content and organization of various information sources in the formats available in the library.
 The faculty, staff and students are assisted in mastering the use of complex information systems.
 The Reference Section librarians identify the needs of clients by monitoring the usage of various services and materials.

-A telephone for answering in-house pages is available on each floor of the library.
+A telephone for answering in-house pages is available at the Circulation desk.
 In addition, cell phone usage is permitted.
 All telephone users are encouraged to maintain a quiet atmosphere conducive to study.